AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

         - If you are printing with especially thick layer heights, you can scale the cubes up in Z a bit to ensure that you have enough solid layers.

+    - <sup>This was changed recently.
+The old guidance of 5 top layers resulted in nice top surfaces for most parts (such as Voron parts), but larger parts would start to have top layer gapping issues.
+        - <sup>Unfortunately the "perfect" flow for small and large parts seems to be different, at least with Prusa Slicer/SuperSlicer (I have not tried Cura).</sup>
+        - <sup>I sometimes tune for 5 top layes to find a good EM for Voron/smaller parts, and then increase the EM for larger surface area parts (the v2 Z drives often need this).</sup>
+        - <sup>*I am not yet entirely sure why this is the case.* I welcome theories and experiments on this.</sup>

 - **Top Infill Pattern:** Monotonic (filled)

     - **Cura:** "Top/Bottom Pattern" - set to "lines"